CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 It SHOULD be documented and comprehensibly documented, which requirements the institution places on the multi-client capability of a storage solution.
 The storage solutions used SHOULD meet these documented requirements.

 In the block storage environment, * LUN Masking * SHOULD be used to separate clients.
-In file service environments SHOULD it be possible to work with virtual file servers.
+In file service environments SHOULD it be possible to act with virtual file servers.
 In this case, each client SHOULD be assigned a separate file service.

 When using IP or iSCSI, the clients SHOULD be separated by segmentation in the network.
 If Fiber Channel is used, SHOULD be separated using VSANs and soft zoning.